 Many of today’s vehicles are equipped with both front and rear suspensions that can be adjusted for alignment.
 Our alignment technicians will determine if you have two- or four-wheel alignment, and using the latest computerized alignment machines we will set the proper adjustments to the vehicle.
 Regular wheel alignments and tire balancing can help prevent damage to your car’s steering and suspension systems.
 Poor alignment can cause vibrations that will damage other parts of the vehicle.

 Regular alignment maintenance can also preserve the life of your tires.
-Depending on the type of vehicle you have, new tire prices can range anywhere from $100 – $1,400 apiece, so it’s wise to do everything possible to increase the longevity and safety of your tires.
+Depending on the type of vehicle you have, purchasing a set of new tires can be a big investment, so it’s wise to do everything possible to increase the longevity and safety of your tires.

 How to Tell When Alignment is Off